-Sales performance starts with sales planning.
+Sales performance starts with strategic sales planning.
 And as market pressures continue to reach new heights, growth strategy leaders are striving, but failing, to accelerate their planning processes fast enough.
 In order to be successful, sales organizations need a data-driven strategic sales plan that empowers teams to drive performance and achieve organizational goals that include the people, vision, and data of your business.

 8 Strategic Sales Planning Tips & Best Practices